mstephen19/nanolith/README.md

 2. Ease-of-use 😇
 3. Seamless TypeScript support 😎
 4. Modern [ESModules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)-only support 📈
+5. Steady updates with new features & fixes

 ### So what can you do with it?